 - At least 2 CPU cores (4 cores with hyperthreading recommended)

 Step 1.
-Press Windows logo + R keys to open the Run command box.
+Press the Windows logo + R keys to open the Run command box.

 Step 3.
 In the Notepad file, copy and paste the following lines:-